How To Activate, Strengthen & Grow Your Glutes

 You’ve probably heard people talking about their glutes, whether it’s in reference to muscle pain and tightness, a glute workout, glute activation or a stretching routine.
 So, what are glutes and how do you strengthen and grow them?
 And are glutes just another word for buttcheeks?
 Spoiler alert, nope.

-The glutes are the largest muscle group in the body and play an important role in moving and stabilising your body throughout your everyday movements, workouts, and even just holding your body upright.
+The glutes are the largest muscle group in your body and play an important role in moving and stabilising your body throughout your everyday movements, workouts, and even just holding your body upright.

-They provide shape to your buttocks just like your biceps do for your arms, and you can train your glute muscles to become larger.
-When people talk about “booty gains” they’re really referring to building their glutes.
+They provide shape to your buttocks just like your biceps do for your arms, and you can train your glute muscles to become larger and stronger.

 If strengthening your glutes is one of your fitness goals, then bookmark this article to refer to during your journey!

-The glutes are a group of muscles that can be divided into the three primary muscles — gluteus maximus, gluteus medius and gluteus minimus — and six supporting muscles (known as the “deep six” or “lateral rotator group”) that lie underneath the gluteus muscles to help move your hip.
+The glutes are a group of muscles made up of three primary muscles (your gluteus maximus, gluteus medius and gluteus minimus) and six supporting muscles (known as the “deep six” or “lateral rotator group”) that lie underneath the gluteus muscles to help move your hip.

-Gluteus medius is the muscle that helps with side-stepping and hip abduction (moving your leg away from the midline of your body), externally rotating the leg when it’s extended behind you, or internally rotating the leg when it is flexed in front of you.
+Your gluteus medius is the medium-sized muscle that helps with side-stepping and hip abduction (moving your leg away from the midline of your body), externally rotating the leg when it’s extended behind you, or internally rotating the leg when it is flexed in front of you.

 Gluteus minimus is the smallest of the three and assists with abducting the hip for side-stepping or any outwards movement of the hip.
 This muscle is also engaged when you make circular movements with your thigh.